Consensys/secureum-diligence-bootcamp/readme.md

 ### Day 4

 - **advanced DF lecture (e.g., differential fuzzing and other advanced topics) (30-45 min)**
+  1) introduces more advanced DF features (e.g., fuzzing lessons)
+  2) provides an overview of what's going on under the hood in Harvey
+  3) introduces additional fuzzing exercises

 - **office hour (60 min, get help with Scribble/DF exercises and discuss solutions)**